voschezang/coding-handbook/goals-planning-strategy.md

 A roadmap becomes outdated over time due to:

 - Internal changes.
 E.g. learning as part of the pre-planned progression.
 - External changes.
-E.g. changes in the environment.
+Changes in the environment.

 Hence, use a format that is resilient to change.
 This can be done by combining high-level and low-level descriptions.